-Title to our resource properties may be challenged by third parties, or the licences that permit us to explore our properties may expire if we fail to timely renew them and pay the required fees.
+Title to our resource properties may be challenged by third parties, or the licenses that permit us to explore our properties may expire if we fail to timely renew them and pay the required fees.
 We cannot guarantee that the rights to explore our properties will not be revoked or altered to its detriment.
 The ownership and validity of mining claims and concessions are often uncertain and may be contested.

 Except as described herein, we are not aware of challenges to the location or area of any of the mining concessions and mining claims in any of the jurisdictions in which we operate.
 There is no guarantee that title to the claims and concessions will not be challenged or impugned in the future.
-If we fail to pay the appropriate annual fees or fail to timely apply for renewal, then these licences may expire or be forfeit.
+If we fail to pay the appropriate annual fees or fail to apply for license renewals on a timely basis, then these licenses may expire or be forfeited.